NZDF personnel may be deployed to fire-ravaged Kangaroo Island

 The support was in addition to the latest rotation of five NZDF firefighters deployed to bolster numbers of responders on the ground.

-"One of things I know will add value to the Australian operation is that our people are light and mobile, and can be deployed in small aircraft and helicopters quite swiftly, and then can operate independently on the ground."
+"One of things I know will add value to the Australian operation is that our people are light and mobile, and can be deployed in small aircraft and helicopters quite swiftly, and then can operate independently on the ground," Defence Minister Ron Mark told reporters today.

 Mark suggested that some staff may be deployed on Kangaroo Island off Australia's southern coast, where about a third of the land area has been ravaged.

-Space agency Nasa, which released satellite images of the devastation, described it as an "ecological tragedy", noting that around 25,000 koalas – or half the island's population – had been ravaged.
+Space agency Nasa, which released satellite images of the devastation, described it as an "ecological tragedy", noting that around 25,000 koalas – or half the island's population – had perished.

 "I can tell you this from talking to the troops deploying … they are all really looking forward to this mission and being able to do something constructive.